christiancarreos/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 2. The top 5 most frequent artists based on the number of tracks in the dataset

 ## Temporal Trends

-Analyze the trends in the number of tracks released over time.
-Plot the number of tracks released per year.
+1. Analysis of the trends in the number of tracks released over time and the plotted number of tracks released per year.
-Does the number of tracks released per month follow any noticeable patterns?
-Which month sees the most releases?
+2. Month with the most releases

 ## Genre and Music Characteristics

-Examine the correlation between streams and musical attributes like bpm, danceability_%, and energy_%.
-Which attributes seem to influence streams the most?
+1. The correlation between streams and musical attributes like bpm, danceability_%, and energy_%.
+2. The correlation between danceability_% and energy_%.
-Is there a correlation between danceability_% and energy_%?
-How about valence_% and acousticness_%?
+3. The correlation between valence_% and acousticness_%.

 ## Platform Popularity

-How do the numbers of tracks in spotify_playlists, spotify_charts, and apple_playlists compare?
-Which platform seems to favor the most popular tracks?
+1. Comparison of number of tracks in in_spotify_playlists, in_spotify_charts, and in_apple_playlists
+2. Platform that seems to favor the most popular tracks.

 ## Advanced Analysis

-Based on the streams data, can you identify any patterns among tracks with the same key or mode (Major vs. Minor)?
+1. Analysis of data of patterns among tracks with same key or mode.
-Do certain genres or artists consistently appear in more playlists or charts?
-Perform an analysis to compare the most frequently appearing artists in playlists or charts
+2. Analysis that compare the most frequently appearing artists in playlists or charts